PepsyYt/Inter-School-Collaboration-Platform/Readme.md

 ## 🚀 **Vision**

 The **School Collaboration Platform** aims to foster collaborative learning and knowledge sharing between educational institutions.
-By leveraging **blockchain technology**, this platform creates a **decentralized and transparent environment** for schools to propose and accept joint projects.
-It ensures **trust, accountability, and immutability** of collaboration agreements, empowering schools to engage in meaningful educational partnerships globally.
+Leveraging **blockchain technology**, this platform creates a **decentralized and transparent environment** for schools to propose and accept joint projects, ensuring **trust, accountability, and immutability** of collaboration agreements.
+This enables schools to engage in meaningful educational partnerships globally.

 ---